Help build the future of local news and make our democracy stronger

 We fund organizations and projects that are building the infrastructure for sustainable, impactful journalism in the digital age.
 Our focus is on scalable organizations and projects that can deliver services on the local level across the United States.
 While some foundations support editorial projects around specific content areas and topics, Knight’s Journalism Program does not.

 Knight typically invests $30 million a year in strengthening journalism, or $150 million over five years.
 This initiative increases the investment by another $150 million over the next five years.
 Close to $100 million of that increase has been committed.

 We support some amazing organizations that are helping build local news.
 These include the Institute for Nonprofit News, LION Publishers, the News Revenue Hub, ONA Local and Emma Bowen Foundation.
-The grants to other organizations announced in February build on their work.
+Read more about How to Build a Sustainable Local News Organization, or How Training Can Improve Local News, Make It More Inclusive.
 Contact any of these organizations directly if you think your idea may align.